 Alexa, Hugh and Michael.
 It was a menage de trois made in heaven, right?
 Oh no.

 After hiring a developer to create a prototype, Moxion, then called Tinderbox, faced its first major hurdle.
-“We had two things to do: one, deliver a secure streaming platform, and two, create a box that would take the signal from the camera, and upload the messages to the actual film.
-We raised enough money to do one but not the other.
+“We had two things to do: one, deliver a secure streaming platform, and two, create a box that would take the signal from the camera, and upload the footage to be streamed and its metadata.
+We raised enough money to do one but not the other.”

 Hugh and Michael were not the only ones to see the future.
 A Slovakian firm called Qtake had developed a tech that solved the second problem.
 If Moxion could combine it with their own secure streaming platform then a whole new plot line could be written.